kourouklides/artificial_neural_networks/README.md

 * The [license](LICENSE) of this code essentially allows you to do whatever you want with the code

 ## Downloading
+It is strongly recommended that you download the whole GitHub repository, but you can also try to download just the individual Python files and see if they work.
+However, there is no guarantee that individual files will work on their own.

+To download the wholre repository, there are currently two mains options:
+* Clone the repository using [GitHub Desktop](https://desktop.github.com/) or using the [command line (terminal)](https://help.github.com/articles/cloning-a-repository/)
+* Download the respository as a ZIP file

 ## Setup and Installation